salaboy/from-monolith-to-k8s/README.md

 > You should **fork** and **jx import** this service as we did with the API Gateway project.

-This service is in charge of handling the logic and the flow for recieving, reviewing and accepting or denying proposals for the conference.
+This service is in charge of handling the logic and the flow for receiving, reviewing and accepting or denying proposals for the conference.
 Due its responsability it will be in charge of interacting with the Agenda and Email service.
 The happy path, or expected flow for this service will be as depictec in the following diagram:

 ![C4P Flow](/imgs/c4p-flow.png)